Nick Hiter. President

 John resides in Nashville and has two children, Susan “Dee Dee” Morgan and Mike Morgan.

-David has coached Worth and Twitty City baseball clubs.
-He has served as general manager, head coach, assistant coach, and as league officer of MSABA (Mid-State Amateur Baseball Association) beginning in 1980.
+David’s baseball career began at Optimist LIttle League park as a member of the Coca-Cola team before moving to Junior Knothole for McDowell Enterprises.
+Between 1973 to 1976 he played for Post 82.
+He has coached Worth and Twitty City baseball clubs and served as general manager, head coach, assistant coach, and as league officer of MSABA (Mid-State Amateur Baseball Association) beginning in 1980.
 He retired from managing and coaching in 2008.

 His duties have included player recruitment and research, schedule preparation, and budget organization, while also originating and directing tournaments